 Solar cells tabbing jig using tile spacers – removing cells from jig

 My first solar cell arrays came out good.
 No drawbacks nor problems rise up at moment.
 The whole project building my first (OK- actually it was second panel I built) solar panel also succeeded at least in aligning part.
-Maybe one day I’ll share this project.
-When sun comes out and I can get some real data.
+Now I also have post about that panel’s performance if interested.
+Check it out in my other post: My DIY 65W solar panel testing.